Skip to navigation Skip to content

 Authentication

 Access to this information is the same for all methods of listening.
-For call recording, the authentication level displays in the search results in Verint.
+For all recorded interactions, the authentication level displays in the search results in Verint.

 Authentication and FslverEnrolmentStatus fields in Verint match up with the authentication colours on Services Australia Workspace for the staff member: